Brian Taniguchi

 Brian Tetsuji Taniguchi (born November 7, 1951, in Honolulu, Hawaii) is an American politician and a former Democratic member of the Hawaii Senate from January 16, 2013, to January 16, 2023, representing District 10.
 Taniguchi served consecutively from 1995 until 2013 in the District 10 and District 11 seats, having served consecutively in the Hawaii State Legislature from 1981 until 1995 in the Hawaii House of Representatives.
+He served a combined 42 years in the state legislature.

 Taniguchi did not seek re-election in the 2022 Hawaii Senate election.

 Education

 Taniguchi attended University of Hawaii at Manoa and earned his JD from its William S. Richardson School of Law.